Skip to content

 Learn How to Pronounce Exeter

-Quick Answer: In English, the name Exeter is pronounced [ˈɛksɪtər].
+Quick Answer: In English, Exeter is pronounced [ˈɛksɪtər].

 (Listen to the audio above for the stress and intonation)